Josesx506/Odin_Project_FS/05_React/Docs/10_React_Router.md

 other component and makes components easily reusable. <br>
 Custom error pages can be made by creating a `not-found.jsx` page within the `app` directory.
 Here you can style the page as desired and even include logic to redirect the user back to the homepage.

+> [!Important]
+> Learn how to use client components within server components and pass the contextData as props.
+This can help minimize the clashes I encountered in the nextJS router project.